-You don’t realise how much plastic you use until you stop.
-The shift to a plastic-free lifestyle is no small feat, but there are many small changes that you can make today towards a greener lifestyle.
+You don’t realize how much plastic you use until you stop.
+The shift to a plastic-free lifestyle is no small feat, but there are many small changes that you can make today towards a sustainable lifestyle.

-From taking a bag to the shops with you to buying loose food and storing it in reused glass containers, almost every decision you make is an opportunity to be more or less ethical.
+From taking a shopping bag to the shops with you to buying loose food and storing it in reused glass containers, almost every decision you make is an opportunity to be more or less ethical and eco-friendly.

-Take, for example, KAPDAA - The Offcut Company, who make foldable shopper bags made from scraps of recycled designer fabric-- a small step towards starting the new year in style.
+Take, for example, KAPDAA - The Offcut Company, who make foldable shopper bags made from scraps of recycled designer fabric - a small step towards starting the new year by keeping the environment in mind.

 Go for a more ethical diet

-According to research at Oxford University, switching to a plant based diet may be the single biggest way to reduce your environmental impact.
+According to research at Oxford University, switching to a plant based diet may be the single biggest way to reduce your impact on the environment .
 The resources needed to keep, process and kill livestock makes meat production the single biggest consumer of land and water of any food product.